Glossary of Terms

 Dispersive Component of Surface Energy

-Dyne Inks are mixtures of different solvents (frequently either 2-ethoxyethanol and formamide, or ethanol and water) that display known surface tension values and are used to determine wetting tension of a polyethylene and polypropylene films via ASTM D2578.
+Dyne Inks are mixtures of different solvents (frequently either 2-ethoxyethanol and formamide or ethanol and water) that display known surface tension values and are used to determine the wetting tension of polyethylene and polypropylene films via ASTM D2578.